A-infinity category of Lagrangian cobordisms in the symplectization of PxR: The complex

 \begin{nota} A few remarks about notations of maps: \begin{enumerate} \item Very rigorously, we should write the augmentations involved in the definition of each map all the time, but we drop it to enlighten the notation. \item Given a pair of cobordisms $(\Sigma_0,\Sigma_1)$, we will then write $\mfm_1^\Sigma$ for the differential on $\Cth_+(\Sigma_0,\Sigma_1)$, so without specifying the augmentations, and \textquotedblleft$\Sigma$\textquotedblright\, stands for the ordered pair $(\Sigma_0,\Sigma_1)$.
 If we want to explicit the order, we will sometimes write $\mfm_1^{\Sigma_0,\Sigma_1}$ or $\mfm_1^{\Sigma_{01}}$.
 Similarly, we write $\Delta_1^\Sigma$ instead of $\Delta_1^{\Sigma_0,\Sigma_1}$, and finally $b_1^-$ is a short notation for $b_1^{\Lambda_0^-,\La_1^-}$ and $\Delta_1^+$ is a short notation for $\Delta_1^{\Lambda_0^+,\La_1^+}$. \item We write $\mfm_1^{\Sigma,+}$, $\mfm_1^{\Sigma,0}$ and $\mfm_1^{\Sigma,-}$ (or simply $\mfm_1^{+}$, $\mfm_1^{0}$ and $\mfm_1^{-}$ when the pair of cobordisms is clear from the context) the components of the differential with values in $C(\La_1^+,\La_0^+)^\dagger[n-1]$, $CF(\Sigma_0,\Sigma_1)$ and $C(\La_0^-,\La_1^-)[1]$ respectively, and then $\mfm_1^{\Sigma,ij}:=\mfm_1^{\Sigma,i}+\mfm_1^{\Sigma,j}$, for $i,j\in\{+,0,-\}$ distinct. \item We will sometimes denote $CF_{+\infty}(\Sigma_0,\Sigma_1):= C(\La_1^+,\La_0^+)^\dagger[n-1]\oplus CF(\Sigma_0,\Sigma_1)$, but observe that contrary to $CF_{-\infty}(\Sigma_0,\Sigma_1)$, this is not a complex. \end{enumerate} \end{nota} Considering the notations above, the components $\mfm_1^+$ and $\mfm_1^-$ of $\mfm_1^\Sigma$ can be expressed as:

 where $\bs{\Delta}_1^\Sigma:\Cth_+(\Sigma_0,\Sigma_1)\to C_{n-1-*}(\La_1^-,\La_0^-)\oplus C^{*-1}(\La_0^-,\La_1^-)$ is defined by:

 \begin{ex}[Case of concordances] Consider a compact non-degenerate Legendrian submanifold $\La\subset Y$, admitting augmentations $\ep_0,\ep_1$.
-Consider a 2-copy of $\La$ which we denote $\overline{\La^{(2)}}$ and consisting of $\La_0\cup\overline{\La_1}$, such that $\La_0:=\La$ and $\overline{\La_1}$ a push-off of $\La$ in the positive Reeb direction lying entirely \textit{above} $\La_0$ (the smallest $z$-coordinate of a point in $\overline{\La}_1$ is greater than the biggest $z$ coordinate of a point in $\La_0$) and then perturbed by a Morse function.
-This is the 2-copy of $\La$ considered in \cite{EESa}.
-We have in this case and this complex is the complex of the bilinearized Legendrian contact homology of $\La_0\cup\overline{\La_1}$ restricted to mixed chords (chords from $\La_0$ to $\overline{\La_1}$), but with a choice of grading making the differential a degree $1$ map.
-For an horizontally displaceable $\La_0$, this complex is acyclic and gives the duality long exact sequence for the Legendrian $\La_0$ as proved in \cite{EESa}.

-Consider another $2$-copy $\La^{(2)}$ of $\La$ consisting of the components $\La_0$ and $\La_1$ such that $\La_1$ is a copy of $\La_0:=\La$ perturbed by a small negative Morse function $f$, i.e. $\La_1$ is identified with $j^1(f)$ in a neigborhood of $\La$ identified with a neighborhood of the $0$-section of $J^1(\La)$, as schematized on Figure \ref{2-copy}.
-In this case we have:
+Consider a $2$-copy $\La^{(2)}$ of $\La$ consisting of the components $\La_0$ and $\La_1$ such that $\La_1$ is a copy of $\La_0:=\La$ perturbed by a small negative Morse function $f$, i.e. $\La_1$ is identified with $j^1(f)$ in a neighborhood of $\La$ identified with a neighborhood of the $0$-section of $J^1(\La)$, see Figure \ref{2-copy}.
+The Legendrian $\La_1$ inherits a Maslov potential from $\La_0$ and the mixed Reeb chords of $\La_0\cup\La_1$ are of three types: \begin{itemize} \item $p$-chords: long chords from $\La_1$ to $\La_0$ corresponding to pure chords of $\La_0$, \item $q$-chords: long chords from $\La_0$ to $\La_1$ corresponding to pure chords of $\La_0$, \item \textit{Morse} chords: short chords from $\La_1$ to $\La_0$ corresponding to critical points of $f$.
+Note that an index $k$ critical point of $f$ corresponds to a Morse Reeb chord of LCH degree $n-k-1$ as $f$ is negative. \end{itemize} We have: